Telenav/kivakit/kivakit-core/documentation/language-time.md

     sleepTime.longer(Percentage.of(50));
     if (sleepTime.isLessThan(Duration.seconds(1))) { ... }

-The _Duration.toString()_ method returns the duration in a human readable form:
+The _Duration.toString()_ method returns the duration in a human-readable form:

     5 seconds 100 milliseconds 1.5 days 37.5 minutes